 Our third clinical trial investigating ONS-5010 for treatment of wet AMD, NORSE THREE, is an open-label safety study that enrolled 197 subjects in the United States and was conducted to ensure that an adequate number of safety exposures to ONS-5010 are available for the BLA regulatory filing.
 We reported a positive safety profile from this trial in March 2021, with no reports of ocular inflammation.

 Outlook Therapeutics intends to initiate NORSE FOUR, a registration clinical trial that will evaluate ONS-5010 for use in treating BRVO.

 Outlook Therapeutics also intends to commence NORSE FIVE and NORSE SIX, two registration clinical trials to evaluate ONS-5010 in treating DME.

 Regulatory Approval Plans

-Outlook Therapeutics originally submitted its BLA to the FDA for approval of ONS-5010 for the treatment of wet AMD on March 30, 2022.
-After conversations with the FDA about the filing, the Company has voluntarily withdrawn the BLA as it works to provide supplemental information that the FDA has requested.
-Outlook Therapeutics remains in active discussions with the FDA and expects to resubmit the BLA by September 2022.
-With the inclusion of the additional information the FDA has requested, we expect to submit for regulatory approval of ONS-5010 in multiple markets based on our successful Phase 3 clinical program in wet AMD.
-Because there is currently no bevacizumab approved for ophthalmic indications in the United States, we plan to submit ONS-5010 with the FDA as a BLA under the PHSA 351(a) regulatory pathway for new biologics, not as a biosimilar.
+The U.S. Food and Drug Administration accepted Outlook Therapeutics’ Biologics License Application (BLA) for ONS-5010 to treat wet AMD on October 27, 2022.
+The FDA set a Prescription Drug User Fee Act (PDUFA) goal date of August 29, 2023.
+We expect to submit for regulatory approval of ONS-5010 in multiple markets based on our successful Phase 3 clinical program in wet AMD.
+Because there is currently no bevacizumab approved for ophthalmic indications in the United States, we submitted ONS-5010 with the FDA as a BLA under the PHSA 351(a) regulatory pathway for new biologics, not as a biosimilar.